Ice-cold weather, bears, and northern lights are a few things we instantly associate with Alaska, but besides these, what is Alaska famous for?

 Yes, we have already mentioned Alaska is enormous.
 But how big is Alaska?
 It can fit Texas, California, and Montana – the three largest states.
 Or in other terms, it represents about one-fifth the size of the Lower 48.
 If Alaska were a country, it would be the 17th largest in the world, just a bit larger than Iran.

 Alaska’s capital city, Juneau, is also considered the second-largest city in the USA by area, with a territory bigger than Rhode Island and Delaware.
 At the same time, Sitka (also in Alaska) is the largest.

 Besides its immense dimensions, Alaska is notorious for having a small population.
-The small population (48th state) and the huge size mean that Alaska has an incredibly sparse population, even more so if we consider that about half the people in Alaska live in Anchorage.
+The small population (48th state) and the colossal size mean that Alaska has an incredibly sparse population, even more so if we consider that about half the people in Alaska live in Anchorage.

-On average, the USA has 93 people per square mile; New Jersey has more than 1200 while Alaska doesn’t even reach 2, making it by far the least densely populated state and one of the most sparsely populated areas in the world.
-On the other hand, if we compare Alaska with other extreme northern regions, we notice that it more than quadruple the combined populations of Northern Canada and Greenland.
+On average, the USA has 93 people per square mile; New Jersey has more than 1200, while Alaska doesn’t even reach 2, making it by far the least densely populated state and one of the most sparsely populated areas in the world.
+On the other hand, if we compare Alaska with other extreme northern regions, we notice that it more than quadruples the combined populations of Northern Canada and Greenland.

 Nearly one-third of Alaska lies within the Arctic Circle, which means winters see temperatures dip below -20 °F. Surprisingly, the Arctic is technically a desert, as it gets less than five inches of precipitation per year.
 However, it’s a snowy desert.
 Coastal areas aren’t as cold, but it’s still freezing, with snow blankets perfect for skiing, snowmobiling, and dog sledding.